Skip to main content

 Short Lunch Club

 The Short Lunch Club is not short, it doesn’t do lunch (eating goes against the spirit of the gathering) and it’s not a club.
 It has no membership, no executive and no rules.
-It’s only purpose is to provide a reason for informal meetings of colleagues of the late George Short, Reuters’ legendary Training Editor (photo).
+The purpose of its informal meetings is to preserve the memory of the late George Short, Reuters' legendary Training Editor (photo).

 Short (“Just write what happened.
 WRITE WHAT HAPPENED!”) died suddenly on 1 June 1997.
 Over 16 years he had instructed and earned the love and respect of many hundreds of graduate trainee journalists.
 He was 58 and previously had been a correspondent and editor.